rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `name`: `string` type of argument specifying the name of the collection
 - `symbol`: `string` type of argument specifying the symbol of the collection
-- `maxSupply`: `uint256` type of argument specifying the maximum amount of tokens in the collection
-- `pricePerMint`: `uint256` type of argument specifying the price per the NFT mint.
-It is expressed in `wei` or minimum denomination of the native currency of the EVM to which the smart contract is deployed to
 - `collectionMetadata`: `string` type of argument specifying the metadata URI of the whole collection
 - `tokenURI`: `string` type of argument specifying the base URI of the token metadata
-- `royaltyRecipient`: `address` type of argument specifying the address of the beneficiary of royalties
+- `data`: struct type of argument providing a number of initialization values, used to avoid initialization transaction being reverted due to passing too many parameters

+**NOTE: The `InitData` struct is used to pass the initialization parameters to the implementation smart contract.
+This is done so that the execution of the deploy transaction doesn't revert because we are trying to pass to many arguments.

+The `InitData` struct contains the following fields:

+[
+    erc20TokenAddress,
+    tokenUriIsEnumerable,
+    royaltyRecipient,
-- `royaltyPercentageBps`: `uint256` type of argument specifying the royalty percentage in basis points
+    royaltyPercentageBps, // Expressed in basis points
+    maxSupply,
+    pricePerMint
+]**

 **NOTE: Basis points are the smallest supported denomination of percent.
 In our case this is one hundreth of a percent.
 This means that 1 basis point equals 0.01% and 10000 basis points equal 100%.
 So for example, if you want to set royalty